Chettikulam: Culture

-People of Chettikulam basically worship and follows "kula theiva vazhibadu" all families here having their own kula theivam (Family Temple).
-Here Our god and we would eat Meat.
-People also follows Hinduism, Christianity and Islam.
+People of Chettikulam basically worship and follow "kula theiva vazhibadu."
+All families have their own kula theivam (family temple).
+Families often prepare and share meat offerings with their god.
+People also follow Hinduism, Christianity, and Islam.

 Education

-The village has a government higher secondary school in the bypass road with more than 5,000 students.
+The village has a government higher secondary school in the bypass road with more than 2,000 students.
 The nearest colleges are at Kanyakumari, Palkulam (Anjugramam), Levengipuram, Nagercoil, Koothankuli, and Vadakkankulam.

 Hospital

 The village has one Government Hospital near the bypass.
-It has also has a private clinic opposite to chettikulam panchayat office.
+It also has a private clinic opposite to chettikulam panchayat office.